-- 3.3 If the petition requests that a senior officer provides evidence at a relevant scrutiny committee it must achieve a minimum of 1,500 signatures. - 3.4 If the petition reaches the required number of signatures to trigger a referral to Executive or Full Council, or, where relevant, a senior officer giving evidence at a relevant scrutiny committee, then the acknowledgment will confirm this and inform the petitioner when and where the meeting will take place.
-If the petition needs further investigation, the petitioner will be informed of the steps the Council proposes to take. - 3.5 No action will be taken in respect of any petition considered by the Council's Monitoring Officer to be vexatious, abusive or otherwise inappropriate.
-The reasons for this will be explained in the acknowledgement of the petition. - 3.6 The scheme will not apply when the petition concerns a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or relates to a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, or where other procedures apply. - 3.7 Details of all the petitions submitted to the Council will be published on the Council's website, except in cases where this would be inappropriate.
+- 3.3 If the petition reaches the required number of signatures to trigger a referral to Executive or Full Council then the acknowledgment will confirm this and inform the petitioner when and where the meeting will take place.
+If the petition needs further investigation, the petitioner will be informed of the steps the Council proposes to take. - 3.4 No action will be taken in respect of any petition considered by the Council's Monitoring Officer to be vexatious, abusive or otherwise inappropriate.
+The reasons for this will be explained in the acknowledgement of the petition. - 3.5 The scheme will not apply when the petition concerns a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or relates to a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, or where other procedures apply. - 3.6 Details of all the petitions submitted to the Council will be published on the Council's website, except in cases where this would be inappropriate.

 Whenever possible the Council will also publish all correspondence relating to the petition (all personal details will be removed).